arangodb/arangodb/CONTRIBUTING.md

 ArangoDB uses a build system called [Oskar](https://github.com/arangodb/oskar).
 Please refer to the documentation of Oskar for details.

-Optimizations and limit of architecture (list of possible CPU instuctions) are set using this `cmake` option in addition to the other options:
+Optimizations and limit of architecture (list of possible CPU instructions) are set using this `cmake` option in addition to the other options:

 ```